 The caveat here is that you may need to transition slowly if you are used to eating a low fat diet.
 But once you get accustomed to eating natural fats, they are super nourishing on your digestive tract.

-The amino acids in gelatin closely resemble the makeup of the gut lining.
+The amino acids in gelatin and collagen closely resemble the makeup of the gut lining.
+You can use gelatin to make gummies and “jello”, whereas collagen is better for mixing into drinks, warm or cold.
 It is direct nourishment.
 You can take it as a supplement, make fruit juice gelatin, or make soups from a homemade broth or stock.

 The gelatin we buy is Great Lakes Gelatin, which the company claims is grass fed and free of hormones and antibiotics.
 It may seem pricey, but this stuff lasts FOREVER.
 We are still on our first container that I ordered last summer and have since used to make countless batches of fruit-juice gelatin.
 I also occasionally put a spoonful in my hot green tea (with a little lemon and honey).